 Board of Directors:

 Louise (Desmarais) Champagne, President; Candace Irvine, Vice-President; Jade McIvor, Secretary; Russ Rothney, Treasurer; Lorissa Flett; Lisa Spence; Gabrielle Dyck

 Louise (Desmarais) Champagne, Volunteer, staffing and management coordination; President of Neechi Foods Co-Op since its inception 27 years ago; recipient of the Cooperative Achievement Award from the Canadian Cooperative Association and the Worker Co-op Merit Award from the Canadian Worker Cooperative Federation; initiator of Payuk Inter-tribal (housing) Co-op; and co-chair of the Winnipeg Native Child Welfare Coalition that created the Ma Mawi Wi Chi Itata Centre, Canada’s first urban Aboriginal child and family support agency.

 Kelley Hyatt, Food Services Manager & Head Chef; former restaurant manager at Oak Hammond Marsh conservation site; extensive background in cost accounting.

 Jade McIvor, Operations Manager of Neechi Niche arts store; gallery curator and events planner.

-David Kerr, Accountant; former senior cooperative business officer with the Province of Manitoba and chartered accountant; specialist regarding cooperative financial and business structures.
+David Kerr, Volunteer accountant; former senior cooperative business officer with the Province of Manitoba and chartered accountant; specialist regarding cooperative financial and business structures.